shhossain/computer_science/README.md

 ## [Registers, Cache and RAM](/Registers%20Cache%20and%20RAM)

 ### [Register](/Registers%20Cache%20and%20RAM/readme.md#register)
 Registers are small amounts of high-speed memory contained within the CPU.
 Registers are a collection of "flip-flops" (a circuit used to store 1 bit of memory).
 They are used by the processor to store small amounts of data that are needed during processing.
 A CPU may have several sets of registers that are called "cores".
 Register also helps in arithmetic and logic operations.

+Arithmetic operations are mathematical calculations performed by the CPU on numerical data stored in registers.
+These operations include addition, subtraction, multiplication, and division.
+Logic operations are Boolean calculations performed by the CPU on binary data stored in registers.
+These operations include comparisons (e.g. testing if two values are equal) and logical operations (e.g. AND, OR, NOT).

+Registers are essential for performing these operations because they allow the CPU to quickly access and manipulate small amounts of data.
+By storing frequently accessed data in registers, the CPU can avoid the slower process of retrieving data from memory.

-Larger amounts of data may be stored in Cache (pronounced as "cash").
-This is a very fast memory that is located on the same integrated circuit as the registers.
-It is used for data frequently needed as the program runs.
-Still, larger amounts of data may be stored in RAM.
-These are integrated circuits, not part of the CPU.
-RAM stands for random-access memory.
-It is essentially data and instructions that have been moved from disk storage and held until the processor needs it.
+Larger amounts of data may be stored in Cache (pronounced as "cash"), a very fast memory located on the same integrated circuit as the registers.
+Cache is used for data frequently accessed as the program runs.
+Even larger amounts of data may be stored in RAM.
+RAM stands for random-access memory, which is a type of memory that holds data and instructions that have been moved from disk storage until the processor needs it.

 ### [Cache](/Registers%20Cache%20and%20RAM/readme.md#cache)
 Cache memory is a chip-based computer component that makes retrieving data from the computer's memory more efficient.
 It acts as a temporary storage area so the computer's processor can retrieve data easily.
 This temporary storage area, known as a cache, is more readily available to the processor than the computer's main memory source, typically some form of DRAM.